Resource Center

 None of this is unusual.
 It is simply how extracurricular programs operate.
 But it does mean extracurricular communication lacks many of the built‑in structures that make classroom communication naturally visible.

-Left on their own, these conditions pull conversations toward whatever is fastest and most familiar for each group — which is where SB 848’s expectation that digital nonclassroom environments be “easily supervised” comes under strain.
+Left on their own, these conditions pull conversations toward whatever is fastest and most familiar for each group — which is where attempts to enforce communication limits often come under strain.

 Why Direct Messages Are the Stress Point